 Slaves at the Hermitage

-The Hermitage had separate slave quarters for domestic slaves and field hands.
+The Hermitage had separate quarters for domestic slaves and field hands.
 Slave quarters were mostly two-room, 400 square-foot cabins made of logs or bricks with a fireplace, a single window, a loft and a door.
 Some slaves added root cellars to their cabins.

 Although corn was grown and hogs, cattle and sheep were raised to help feed Jackson’s slaves, it was never enough.
 Archaeological evidence suggests they hunted and fished to put additional food on the table.
 They also grew their own vegetables such as sweet potatoes, beans and peas.